Hi-Folks/array/README.md

 - unset(): ability to unset an element by the key

 ### The `get()` method
-The `get()` method supports keys with the dot (or custom) notation for retrieving values from nested arrays.
+The `get()` method supports keys/indexes with the dot (or custom) notation for retrieving values from nested arrays.
 For example:

 ```php